UniMotion: A Unified Framework for Motion-Text-Vision Understanding and Generation: Introduction

 \section{Introduction}

-Recent advances in unified multimodal large language models (MLLMs) have demonstrated remarkably strong and increasingly general capabilities in jointly understanding and generating text and images~\cite{showo,showo2,janus,transfusion,wu2024next,team2024chameleon}, exhibiting strong cross-modal reasoning within a shared semantic space.
+Recent advances in unified multimodal large language models (MLLMs) have demonstrated strong and general capabilities in jointly understanding and generating text and images~\cite{showo,showo2,janus,transfusion,wu2024next,team2024chameleon}, exhibiting strong cross-modal reasoning within a shared semantic space.
 However, human motion---a critical dynamic modality---has not been systematically integrated into such unified frameworks.
-Motion sequences encode rich temporal dynamics and spatial structure indispensable for game animation, embodied intelligence, virtual reality, and medical rehabilitation~\cite{li2025ust,wang2025recognizing}.
+Motion sequences encode rich temporal dynamics and spatial structure indispensable for game animation, embodied intelligence, virtual reality, medical rehabilitation, and privacy-preserving action analysis.
 Constructing a single framework that unifies the Motion-Text-RGB tri-modality while supporting both understanding and generation remains an unresolved key problem.

 Existing approaches have not truly addressed this challenge.
 One line of work, exemplified by MotionGPT~\cite{motiongpt}, unifies Motion and Text through VQ-VAE tokenization~\cite{vqvae}, but lacks the ability to perceive or generate visual information.
 Another line, represented by UniPose~\cite{unipose}, integrates human \emph{pose} (single-frame body configuration) with vision and language, but is restricted to static estimation and image understanding, with no generation capability.
-Both rely on discrete tokenization, which inevitably introduces quantization errors\cite{brown2020language} that disrupt temporal continuity and structural fidelity; moreover, the asymmetry between discrete tokens and the continuous RGB feature space complicates cross-modal alignment.
+Both rely on discrete tokenization, which inevitably introduces quantization errors\cite{vqvae} that disrupt temporal continuity and structural fidelity; moreover, the asymmetry between discrete tokens and the continuous RGB feature space complicates cross-modal alignment.
 In summary, prior methods handle only partial modality subsets, and none forms a unified generation-understanding system spanning continuous motion sequences, natural language, and real images.